NUbots/robocup/ConfigManager/readme.txt

 		2.1.
 CODE:
 				All code must be commented such that it can be doxygenned and easily read and interpreted by a human being.
-				Everything is found in the CONFIGURATION namespace.
+				Everything is found in the ConfigSystem namespace.
 Please include macro guards and namespaces where appropriate.
 		2.2.
 JSON:
 				Arrays containing the preset possible values are not to be edited by programs.
 These are